What probiotics should you give your dog when they are on antibiotics?

 Did you know there are more bacteria and microorganisms in your dog’s body than the cells in their body?
 The same applies to the human body!

 Most people think of bacteria as an opportunist or a pathogen in the body, but the reality is much more interesting.

 Most of the information available on bacteria is either on the topic of disease-causing pathogens or probiotics, the helpful allies that keep our body and the immune system healthy.
 However, that is just a very small portion of what is really going on in the body.

 In the last several decades, there have been huge advances in the research of so-called microbial profiles, which are the bacterial 'fingerprint' of humans, dogs and all living organisms.

 Science has confirmed that each microbial profile varies dramatically and can be assigned to a particular person or animal with 90 percent accuracy.

 Bacteria does much more than we originally thought.

-The part that I find the most intriguing is that individuals from the same species may have dramatically different microbian.
+The part that I find the most intriguing is that individuals from the same species may have dramatically different microbes.
 Also, scientists can recognize what geographical area the individual is from by their microbial profile.
-In other words, the microbian of living things is different in New York, Paris or Bangkok.
+In other words, the microbes of living things are different in New York, Paris or Bangkok.

 Biggest mysteries yet to be revealed

 The science of studying microbial profiles is very exciting because it has the potential to be used for studying health and disease, happiness and even longevity.
 It can also be used to study the health of newborns and children.
-One of the fascinating findings is that children that are born by caesarean section have a much different, and generally less healthy, microbial profile because they do not pass through the birth canal.
-It also seems that the female body's microbial profile changes dramatically before the birth, as if the bacteria know what is going on.
+One of the fascinating findings is that children that are born by cesarean section have a much different, and generally less healthy, microbial profile because they do not pass through the birth canal.
+It also seems that the female body's microbial profile changes dramatically before the birth as if the bacteria know what is going on.

 Antibiotics may have a severe impact on our dog's microbial profile